AnwarYagoub/RHCSA-RHCE-Lab-Environment/windows-vbx.md

 ## Windows Package Manager:
-This method is new to Windows users but its much more easier to install and maintain since it blows away the D&I old method and make ease updating packages for Windows.
+This method may be new to some Windows users but its much more easier to install and maintain since it blows away the D&I old method and make ease updating packages for Windows.
 One good Windows package manager is [Chocolaty][Chocolaty].